gongybable/gongybable.github.io/pages/Knowledge_Base/NN/embedding_layers/index.md

 2. Neutralize: For every word that is not definitional, project then to the axis perpendicular to the bias to get rid of the bias.

-3. Equalize pairs. e.g. for word like `father` `mother`, they should have equal distance to word `babysitter`.
-We need to move these two words so that they have same distance to the axis perpendicular to the bias.
+3. Equalize pairs. e.g. for word like `father` and `mother`, they should only differ in bias, and have equal distance to the axis perpendicular to the bias.

 ### Autoencoder
 A DNN that learns embeddings of input data by predicting the input data itself is called an **autoencoder**.
 Because an autoencoder’s hidden layers are smaller than the input and output layers, the autoencoder is forced to learn a compressed representation of the input feature data.
 Once the DNN is trained, you extract the embeddings from the last hidden layer to calculate similarity.